 These characteristics are typically expressed as statistics and percentages of a population, and make up the essence of demographic data.

 You can use demographic data to segment consumers for marketers to create relevant marketing strategies to target audiences, generating greater lead conversion and revenue.
 You can also identify key audience segments in an industry to determine audience desires.
 Finally, you can use insights generated by demographic information to develop and market new products.

 One problem with the collection of this data is the difficulty of finding databases which are both current and reliable.
 As mentioned earlier, manual collection like surveys can quickly become outdated and ignored.
 Online collection of demographic data, on the other hand, is often limited by privacy restrictions.

 Therefore, consider the time of collection: even data collected a mere two years ago may contain outdated addresses, marital statuses, income, and more.

 Secondly, consider the source of the data.
 You should always check external vendors’ reputation in the market.
 It is also good to request an historical data sample.

 Finally, consider whether the data you seek fits your specific field and is large enough to be accurate and relevant to your needs.
-Understanding the process of data collection will help.
+If you’re able to understand the process of data collection, this will be a big help.